 Municipality of Residence?

-The Local Register Office also decides whether a Finnish Municipality of Residence can be entered for you in the Population Information System.
+The Digital and Population Data Services Agency also decides whether a Finnish Municipality of Residence can be entered for you in the Population Information System.
 If you have a Municipality of Residence in Finland, in most cases you are entitled to use the services provided by the municipality.
 Municipalities offer their residents a range of services, for example health care and day care for children.

 Which documents should I bring?

-Please bring along the following documents when you visit the Local Register Office:
+Please bring along the following documents when you visit the Digital and Population Data Services Agency:

 - Your passport or a valid photo ID;